sharpecs/mycota/README.md

 ```

-The R-squared value is much higher than the previous, indicating a better-fitting model.
-The coefficients for group and role have a positive correlation, while substrate has a negative direction.
-The AIC for this model is also lower than the previous.
-In contrast to the spatial lag, spatial error regression models spatial interactions with the independent variables, assuming that errors are correlated with nearest neighbors .
+In this case, the R-squared is much lower than the lag summary, but these are adjusted for autocorrelation.
+The AIC here is also lower than the lag, indicating that the error model is a better fit.
+The coefficient correlation direction for the independent variables has not changed.
+Using the spatial error model, the results can be mapped.

 <figure>
     <center>